bain-cs110/bain-cs110.github.io/pages/_assignments/hw5.md

 {:.checkbox-list}
 * Reads in a list of 5-letter words from the `word_list.txt` file
-* Only allows the user to enter 5 letter words (otherwise resets when they hit ENTER)
+* Only allows the user to enter 5 letter words
-* If a user hits ENTER and hasn't entered 5 words don't accept it as a guess
+* If a user hits ENTER and hasn't entered 5 letters don't accept it as a guess
 * If a user hits ENTER and has entered an INVALID word don't accept it as a guess
 * After each guess, W0RDLE responds with the correct hint and moves to the next line
 * Guesses that are currently be entered are black text on a white (`DEFAULT_COLOR`) background